leeish/HubSpot/Clockify Integration/README.md

 - Is there a possibility to merge [effective_meeting_times](#effective_meeting_times) & [effective_email_times](#effective_email_times) into a single function that essentially handles null `to_timestamp` and uses the `email_max_minutes` instead.
 - Should we implement a global debug logger with a single variable across all functions instead of just in [log_meetings](#log_meetings).
 - Consider making base URLs globals instead of written each time.
+- Need some explinations of some of the sheet configuration items, I think Viktor has this in a doc.